Home » GMP » Good Documentation Practice (GDP) in pharmaceuticals

 • Storage conditions; and a maximum period of storage before re-testing.

-• Specifications should be available for in-process and bulk products for in-process material, intermediate, and bulk products.
-The specifications should be verified.
+• Specifications should be available for in-process and bulk products for in-process materials, intermediates, and bulk products.
+Verify the specifications.

-• For Finished Products – Dedicated specifications shall be included for finished products:
+• For Finished Products – Include dedicated specifications for finished products:

-• The Name of the product with item code reference.
+• The product name with item code reference.

 • The formula with its reference.